Ana Sofía Gómez: Senior career

-Gómez won the silver medal in the all-around event and the gold medal in balance beam for Gymnastics at the 2011 Pan American Games.
+Gómez won the silver medal in the all-around event and the gold medal in balance beam at the 2011 Pan American Games.
 She competed for Guatemala at the 2012 Summer Olympics.
 In the individual women's all-around at the 2012 London Olympics, she qualified into the event in 16th, eventually going on to finish 22nd.

-In 2013, she competed in the World Cup in Ljubljana, Slovenia, and she placed fourth on the floor final with a score of 13.125.
+She initially announced a decision to retire following the 2012 Olympics.
+However, in 2013, she competed in the World Cup in Ljubljana, Slovenia, and she placed fourth on the floor final with a score of 13.125.

 In 2014, she went to Texas to improve her skills before she went to compete in Croatia.
-Although she qualified into the balance beam final in first place with a score of 13.900, in the final she fell and received a 7.300 in execution and a 6.100 in difficulty, a total of 13.400, finishing in fourth place.
+Although she qualified into the balance beam final in first place with a score of 13.900, in the final, she fell and received a 7.300 in execution and a 6.100 in difficulty, a total of 13.400, finishing in fourth place.

 In July, she traveled to Canada one month before the Pan American Championships.
 On 30 August, she competed in the all-around and finished in 7th place with a final score of 54.100, and qualified for the balance beam finals with a score of 14.050.
-She had the highest D score of 6.300, and in her final exercise she got 14.450, 8.250 in execution and 6.200 in difficulty.
+She had the highest D score of 6.300, and in her final exercise, she got 14.450, 8.250 in execution, and 6.200 in difficulty.

-In October she participated in the 2014 World Artistic Gymnastics Championships held in Nanning, China, and she placed 43rd in the all-around qualification, yet she had some mistakes, and she lost some points on balance beam.
+In October, she participated in the 2014 World Artistic Gymnastics Championships held in Nanning, China.
+She placed 43rd in the all-around qualification, but she made some mistakes and lost some points on the balance beam.

 In 2015, she trained in Canada almost two months before the Pan American Games.
-She started on uneven bars, receiving a score of 14.250, 14.350 on balance beam, 14.000 on floor, and 14.600 on vault, so she qualified in third in the all around final.
-However, in the final she fell on the uneven bars and did not medal, but she qualified to 3 apparatus finals – uneven bars in 6th place, balance beam in 3rd and floor in 6th.
-In the final she fell off the balance beam and finished in 7th place.
-On floor, she had perfect lines, earning herself a bronze medal with 14.150.
+She started on uneven bars, receiving a score of 14.250, 14.350 on balance beam, 14.000 on floor, and 14.600 on vault, so she qualified in third in the all-around final.
+However, in the final, she fell on the uneven bars and did not medal, but she qualified to 3 apparatus finals – uneven bars in 6th place, balance beam in 3rd, and floor in 6th.
+She fell off the balance beam in the final and finished in 7th place.
+On floor, she won a bronze medal with 14.150.

 She competed for Guatemala at the 2016 Summer Olympics.
 However, she did not qualify for any of the event finals or the women's individual all-around final.
 She was the flagbearer for Guatemala during the Parade of Nations.

+Gómez retired in January of 2017.